Class fully enrolled. To get on the waiting list email Education@PhotoMidwest.Org with subject “Put me on the ReDiscover B&W Film waiting list”.

 At Arles Festival, 7 Promising Photographers to Watch, N.Y.
 Times

 Why is film photography, particularly black and white film photography, undergoing a resurgence?
-The reasons are many and you may enroll in (Re) Discover Black and White Film for any of them.
+The reasons are many and you may want to enroll in (Re) Discover Black and White Film for any of them.

-For the student of photography, wet-process methods were the only way to create photographs for most of history.
-To understand the challenges and choices photographers made prior to the digital era, you need to do wet-chemistry photography, just as you need to take a laboratory course to understand the science or a studio class to understand an art medium.
+Wet-process methods were the only photographic method for most of history.
+Learning wet-chemistry photography helps you understand the challenges and choices photographers made prior to the digital era, just as a lab class helps you understand a science or a studio class helps understand another art medium.

-Film photography also gives you the foundation to explore other alternative processes such as cyanotypes (a relatively easy process) to more challenging wet-plate processes such as wet-plate collodian, tintype, ambrotype, or salt albumin printing.
+Film photography gives you the foundation to explore alternative processes such as cyanotypes (a relatively easy process) to more challenging wet-plate processes.

-For more about the resurgence of film photography, see The Great Film Renaissance Of 2017 .
+For more about the resurgence of film photography see: